Boy with cerebral palsy walks again with support from Baylor student charity

 Cerebral palsy is a motor disability that interferes with balance and posture and sometimes comes with intellectual disabilities.
 Montez said Cameron is unable to speak and is at the cognitive level of a preschooler.

 Helping Hands got its start when Ernst was a freshman trying to help a fellow Baylor student with cerebral palsy.
 He launched a GoFundMe page to raise money for transportation equipment for his friend, then overshot his $700 goal, raising about $6,500.
-He realized that many other disabled people were in need of a boost.
+He realized many more people with disabilities could use a boost.

 “I started thinking, if this kid is getting overlooked at Baylor, can you imagine what kids need in Waco?
-It’s been cool to see how God has been working throughout the community.”
+It’s been cool to see how God has been working throughout the community,” he said.

 Ernst said he continues to raise money, and he and other group members vet the applications for funding to make sure the needs are legitimate and not affordable through insurance.
 He estimates that Cameron is the 28th recipient of help from the charity.